vasuballa/vasuballa.github.io/_posts/2024-02-04-oci-webtraffic-firewall.md

 1. Create a public subnet that firewall VM uses to send traffic out to Internet
 2. Create a private subnet that firewall receives that traffic from Internal IPs that is destined to the internet
-3. Deploy a Ubuntu 22.04 LTS VM on public subnet which will be used as Firewall
+3. Deploy a Ubuntu 22.04 LTS VM on public (OUT) subnet which will be used as Firewall
-4. Attach a VNIC from private subnet to Ubuntu Firewall VM
+4. Attach a VNIC from private (IN) subnet to Ubuntu Firewall VM
-5. Configure the Ubuntu to route traffic from Private Subnet to Public Subnet
+5. Configure the Ubuntu VM firewall to route traffic from Private NIC to Public NIC
-6. Update routing table of private subnet & pubic subnet to make traffic goes via Firewall VM private nic
+6. Update routing table of private subnets & pubic subnet to make traffic go via Firewall VM private nic IP
 7. Deploy and Activate Zenarmor Agent on Ubuntu Firewall VM
 8. Enable URL filtering using polices on Zenarmor dashboard
-9. Update route tables of private subnets to point the 0.0.0.0/0 route to Firewall Private IP

 ## Create Subnets